maruf009sultan/DockRock/README.md

-How to Use It
+🎉 How to Use It

 Run the script:./dockrock.sh

-Answer the prompts (or press Enter to use defaults):
+Answer these simple prompts (or hit Enter for defaults):
 Docker image? (default: ubuntu:latest)
 Folder in the container? (default: /app)
-Name for the zip file? (default: app-files.zip)
+Zip file name? (default: app-files.zip)

-Wait for the magic!
-The script will:
+Sit back and watch the magic! ✨ DockRock will:
 Pull the Docker image.
-Zip the files from the chosen folder.
+Zip the files from your chosen folder.
 Save the zip to your computer.
-Start a web server on http://localhost:8080.
+Fire up a web server at http://localhost:8080.

-Open your browser, go to http://localhost:8080, and download your zip file!
+Open your browser, head to http://localhost:8080, and download your zip file! 📥

-Example
+📺 Example Run
 $ ./dockrock.sh
 Enter Docker image name [ubuntu:latest]:
 Enter working directory in container [/app]: